The Standards Review Process

 Ridgeland, Mississippi 39157

-Office hours are 9 to 5, Monday through Saturday and 12 to 5 on Sunday.
 Hand-delivered pieces may be picked up by the Monday following the Saturday of the review and must be picked up within two weeks of the review or adequate shipping materials and postage submitted with entry for its return.
-Notification regarding membership will be made by mail within three weeks of the standard review.
+Notification regarding membership will be made by mail within two weeks of the standard review.